 This stack of douglas fir beams is ready for stain or urethane to be applied.
 All the joints are cut, the peg holes have been drilled and each timber has been individually marked on the end according to its exact location in the frame.

-A framer applies natural minwax stain to rough sawn hemlock timbers with a roller.
+A framer applies Minwax stain to sanded Douglas Fir with a paint pad.
 Stain is applied to every beam on all four sides and in all the joint pockets.

 Arched braces dry after they received a coat of dark stain and a coat of urethane.
 Notice that all surfaces of the brace have been sealed.
 The final coat of urethane protects the timber and gives it a nice finish.